 How much does a Fraud Analyst make?

-Fraud analysts play a key role in protecting businesses and organizations from financial losses.
-They investigate suspicious activities and help prevent fraud.
-The average yearly salary for a fraud analyst is around $80,059.
-This salary can vary based on experience, location, and the specific industry.
+A Fraud Analyst plays a key role in protecting businesses and organizations from financial losses due to fraud.
+This role involves investigating suspicious activities and ensuring compliance with regulations.
+The average yearly salary for a Fraud Analyst is $84,136.
+This figure can vary based on experience, location, and the specific industry.

 What are the highest paying cities for a Fraud Analyst?